biodatalab/enrichmet/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# enrichmet
+# EnrichMet

 <!-- badges: start -->
 <!-- badges: end -->

-enrichmet performs pathway enrichment analysis using Fisher’s exact test, computes betweenness centrality for metabolites, and performs Metabolite Set Enrichment Analysis (MetSEA).
-It also generates plots for pathway enrichment, MetSEA, and relative betweenness centrality (RBC).
+EnrichMet performs pathway enrichment analysis using Fisher’s exact test, computes betweenness centrality for metabolites, and performs Metabolite Set Enrichment Analysis (MetSEA).
+It also generates plots for pathway enrichment, MetSEA, relative betweenness centrality (RBC), and  and interaction plot.

 ## Installation